 FAMILY: Sam McDaniel is the son of Wayne McDaniel who played 288 games in the NBL.

-Sam McDaniel made his NBL debut with the Perth Wildcats at 22 years of age.
+Sam McDaniel made his NBL debut with the Melbourne United at 22 years of age.
 He went scoreless in his first NBL game.

-During the 2017/18 season McDaniel saw limited court time for the Perth Wildcats who finished in third place finish that season with a 16-12 record.
+During the 2017/18 season, Sam McDaniel saw limited action as a development player with the Perth Wildcats, who secured a third-place finish with a 16-12 record.

 MELBOURNE UNITED